AZ-X/WPF-GO-dnscrypt-proxy-md/README.md

 # Goals

- - Afford an opportunity to go through obscure details of default resolvers and replies bundled into various dnscrypt proxy
+ - Afford an opportunity to go through obscure details of default resolvers and relays bundled into various dnscrypt proxy
    configurations which source is maintained by [https://dnscrypt.info](https://dnscrypt.info).
  - Produce a compatible md file as a tiny selection or recreation of different sources representative and on your own.
  - Verify the signature of present md file.